bastianluk/MFFUK/Non-procedural (functional) programming/Project - DevilMines/README.md

 Everyone knows the good old Minesweeper - this builds on the idea of it.

 Same as in the basic game - you play on an 8 x 8 field where 10 mines are hidden.
-Your job is to uncover the field and leave just the places where the mines are untouched.
+Your job is to uncover the field and leave just the places where the mines are as untouched.

 That would be easy enough on it's own but once less than 30% of the field is left uncovered, the Devil comes in to play.

 The Devil is a mechanic that forces you NOT TO guess.
 If you randomly pick a place in the field and there is a mine, you lose just as you would in the normal game.
-If there is a possibility (more on that in the technical details section) that a mine could be under the place you chose, the Devil "put it" there and you lose the game.
+If there is a possibility (more on that in the technical details section) that a mine could be under the place you chose, the Devil "puts it" there and you lose the game.
 If it is impossible for the bomb to be there, you can keep playing.

 Note: There is no way to mark fields as mines with a flag in this implementation.